A catalogue of Western manuscripts at the Bodleian Libraries and selected Oxford colleges

 Record Sources

-Description adapted (2019) from the following sources, with reference to published literature cited in the description:
+Description adapted by Matthew Holford (2019, rev. 2025) from the following sources, with reference to published literature as cited and limited additional description:

 Bibliography